 Sona Comstar is coming up with a ₹5,550 crore initial public offering (IPO), as India’s leading automotive technology company aims to repay its debt.
 The two days stake sale will be open from Monday, 14-16th June 2021 with a price band of ₹285-291.
 If successful, the Sona Comstar IPO will be the largest IPO by an auto component maker in India’s corporate history.

 The Gurugram-based company supplies components to original equipment manufacturers (OEM) of global auto giants like Volvo, Ford Motors, Daimler, and back home, to Mahindra Electric, Mahindra and Mahindra, Tata Motors, and Ashok Leyland, among others.
-In 2020, Sona Comstar was among the top 10 global players for the differential bevel gear segment and among the largest exporters of starter motors in India.
-Sono Comstar ended 2020-21 fiscal with a net profit of ₹215 cr on revenue of ₹1,566.30 cr.
+In 2020, Sona Comstar was among the top 10 global players in the differential bevel gear segment and among the largest exporters of starter motors in India.
+Sono Comstar ended the 2020-21 fiscal with a net profit of ₹215 cr on revenue of ₹1,566.30 cr.

 The company is betting big on electric and hybrid vehicles, which already generate 13.8% and 27% of its revenues respectively.
 According to the senior officials of Sona Comstar, only one-fourth of the company’s revenue came from internal combustion engine (ICE) vehicle supplies in FY21.
 “From 35% in FY19 our dependence on ICE segment has come down to 25%,” said Rohit Nanda, Group CFO, Soma Comstar.

 Promoted by Sunjay Kapur, Sona Autocomp Holding Private Limited, and Singapore VI Topco III Pte.
-Ltd (a Blackstone entity), the company plans on offering ₹ 5,550 crores worth equity shares, constituting fresh issue and a stake sale (offer-for-sale) by its promoters.
+Ltd (a Blackstone entity), the company plans on offering ₹ 5,550 crores worth of equity shares, constituting a fresh issue and a stake sale (offer-for-sale) by its promoters.

-- IPO open from: June 14th –16th 2021
+- IPO open from June 14th –16th 2021

 - Face value: ₹10